UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/README.md

 ```C#
    MessageLabel.BindingContext = ToggleSwitch;
 ```

+Here the _target_ is `MessageLabel` and the _source_ is `ToggleSwitch`.

+We can think of this as `Target.BindingContext = Source`, where Target must be derived from `BindableObject` as is typically a UI component.

 Now the interesting bit:
 ```C#
 MessageLabel.SetBinding(Label.IsVisibleProperty, "IsToggled", BindingMode.TwoWay);
 ```
-With bindings there is first the `BindingContext` which acts as the **source** object.
+With bindings there is first the `BindingContext` which acts as a reference to the **source** object.
 In uni-direction bindings, the default is always from source to target, where the source here is `ToggleSwitch` and the target is the `MessageLabel`.
 For two-way bindings, either could act as the source for the other.

 Now the `SetBinding` method is called on the target (`MessageLabel`) - remember this is a specific instance on `Label` instantiated via XAML.

 - First we provide the **target property** as the first parameter.
 Note this is a static member (type `BindableProperty`) of the `Label` class.
 We wont worry about the specifics of this.
 What we need to remember is that it wll be nammed as the instance property (`IsVisible`) appended with the word `Property`
 - Next we give the name of the **source property**, but this time as a `string` (we will see why this is important later).
-This string is the name of the source property "IsToggled"
+This string is the name of the source property `IsToggled`.

-target (Label) : IsVisible is bound to source (Switch) : IsToggled

 ----
 [Contents](/docs/README.md)